Saros: Walkthrough Hub for Every Biome, Boss, and Progression

 Advertisement

-The Passage and Armor Matrix: your real progression comes from here
+The Passage and Armor Matrix: where your real progression lives

-Between levels, Saros sends you back to The Passage, which is where many players either accelerate or stall.
-The important menu path is The Passage → Armor Matrix.
-Because Saros is structured around standalone runs with permanent investment between them, your early spending decisions shape the entire difficulty curve.
+Between biomes, Saros sends you back to The Passage — the hub where players either accelerate or stall.
+The menu path that matters is The Passage → Armor Matrix.
+Because the game is built around standalone runs with permanent investment between them, your early spending shapes the entire difficulty curve.
 If you are unsure what to buy first, lean toward durability, recovery, and movement consistency before luxury damage nodes.

 • Prioritize upgrades that let you survive mistakes.